joint-hubs/joint-hubs/README.md

 JOINTHUBS
-- 👀 we are interested in data
+- 👀 we are interested in data HUBS
-- 🌱 we are growing our app base
+- 🌱 we are growing our JOINT app base
 - 💞️ we are sharing knowledge
 - 📫 reach us office@jointhubs.com